Skip to main content

 Customer-side C-10 contractor for commercial EV fleet charging across Santa Clara County.
 Realistic timelines, honest incentive landscape, no OEM lock-in.

-Our team handles the behind-the-meter scope on PG&E EV Fleet projects (waitlist accepting applications through June 30, 2026) and standard Rule 21 fleet charging installs in SVP and CPAU territories.
+Our team handles the behind-the-meter scope on PG&E EV Fleet projects (fully subscribed; waitlist closed June 30, 2026) and standard Rule 21 fleet charging installs in SVP and CPAU territories.
 NEC Article 625 documented on every project.
-OCPP-compatible EVSE — never locked to one network.
+OCPP-compatible EVSE, never locked to one network.

 Jun 30, 2026